pchapin/typescript/README.md

 README
 ======

+This is a skeleton TypeScript project for use when developing web applications.
+It assumes Node.js version 22 is used, although it will probably work for other (newer) versions.

-This is a skeleton TypeScript project.
-It is moderately opinionated and contains starter files for the following:
+This skeleton is moderately opinionated and contains starter files for the following:

++ Configuration settings for both Visual Studio Code and JetBrains IDEs (e.g., WebStorm).
 + TypeScript configuration that enforces strict type checking.
 + ESLint configuration for linting TypeScript code that enforces best practices.
-+ Sample TypeScript code to demonstrate the setup.
 + Prettier configuration for code formatting.
 + Vite configuration for building and serving the project.
++ Sample TypeScript code to demonstrate the setup.
 + Vitest configuration for running tests with TypeScript.
 + JSDoc comments for documenting TypeScript code.
-+ Configuration settings for both Visual Studio Code and JetBrains IDEs (e.g., WebStorm).

 This skeleton is intended for use in greenfield TypeScript projects without any legacy JavaScript.
-The configuration is fairly aggressive in enforcing type safety and best practices, so it may not be suitable for all projects as-is.
+The configuration is fairly aggressive in enforcing type safety and best practices, so it may not be suitable for all projects.

 To use this skeleton, follow these steps: